Nordic Center Updates

 The Frisco Nordic Center closed for the winter 2021/22 season on April 10, 2022.
 Thanks for a great winter!

-The Frisco Nordic Center is Closed
+The Frisco Nordic Center is currently closed for the season.

 About the Frisco Nordic Center

 If outdoor winter play is your thing, chances are the Frisco Nordic Center has something you’ll enjoy.
 The Nordic Center is located just minutes south of Main Street on Colorado Highway 9 toward Breckenridge, within the Peninsula Recreation Area.

 With a cozy lodge surrounded by stunning snow-capped mountain peaks, the Frisco Nordic Center offers skate-skiing, classic cross-country skiing, and snowshoeing in a pristine alpine setting.
 Here you’ll find 27 km of ski trails and 8 km of snowshoe trails.

 The Frisco Nordic Center also offers gear rentals, lessons and clinics, and ski tuning every day throughout the winter season, which typically lasts from around Thanksgiving through mid to late April.
 We offer day passes, punch card passes, and season passes for our Nordic Center trails.